lab1092/blender-manual_ja/manual/modeling/metas/editing.rst

 Examples
 ========

-(*Meta ball base*) shows the *base* meta labeled "\ ``B`` ".
+(*Meta ball base*) shows the *base* meta labeled ``B``.
 The other two *Meta* objects are *children*.
 Children's selection rings are always black, while the group's mesh is orange.
 Because the metas are grouped, they form a unified mesh which can always be selected by selecting the mesh of any meta in the group.
 For example, in the example (*Meta ball base*), only the lower sphere (the parent) has been selected, and you see that both the parent's mesh *and* all of the children's meshes are now highlighted.

 .. figure:: /images/2.5_Manual-Part-II-MetaObject-Base-Scale-Ex.jpg